MSc Health Data Science / Course details

 Teaching and learning

-The course covers four main areas that bring together technical, modelling and contextual skills to apply these to real world problems when harnessing the potential of health data.
+The course covers four main areas that bring together technical, modelling and contextual skills and applies these to real world problems when harnessing the potential of health data.

 In each of the units that deliver the key skills, both the importance of the patient and the governance surrounding working in the healthcare environment (especially structures around information governance) is embedded throughout.

-Each unit will use case studies provided by existing work and research at the CHI .
+Each unit will use case studies provided by existing work and research at The University of Manchester.
 The course will focus on large and complex health datasets (often routinely collected) in environments that safeguard patient confidentiality.

 The course will encourage intellectual curiosity, creativity, and critical thinking, providing transferable skills for lifelong learning and research and cultivation of reflective practice.